 Experience Sheffield Scholarships

-We're offering over 150 Experience Sheffield Scholarships worth £3,600 each for home and EU students starting their studies in September 2020.
+We're offering over 150 Experience Sheffield Scholarships worth £3,600 each for home fee paying students starting their studies in September 2021.
 If you're eligible you'll be invited to apply once you receive an offer from us.

 You must meet all of the criteria below to be eligible to apply:

 - Have a household income of £50,000 or less.
-Home (non-EU) students must have this assessed by Student Finance England or equivalent funding agency.
+This must be assessed by Student Finance England or equivalent funding agency.

 - Be eligible to pay the home rate of fees.